sumowll/BD4H-Bootcamp/web/spark-application.md

   (target, features)
 }
 ```
 The construction of target is straightforward, but the process of constructing features is vague.
-Below example show what happened in main body of above `map` operation to illustrate how `features` were constructed
+The example below show what happened in main body of above `map` operation to illustrate how `features` were constructed
 ![application-feature-values]({{ site.baseurl }}/image/post/application-feature-values.jpg "feature values process")
 Our final `filteredFeatureEvents` should be `RDD[(target, Map[feature-name, feature-value])]` and we can verify that by
 ```scala